hupili/python-for-data-and-media-communication-gitbook/guide-for-contributor.md

 ### Link to GitHub comments

 Click the date and get a full URL including the [URI fragment](https://en.wikipedia.org/wiki/Fragment_identifier).
 Read more on [Stack Overflow](https://stackoverflow.com/questions/25163598/how-do-i-reference-a-specific-issue-comment-on-github/25169132).

+### Link to resources in this repo

+Use relative links so that moving/ renaming this repo does not break the links.
+One is example is the [README.md](README.md) file.

+### Link to other repos

+Other repos are usually out of your control.
+The GitHub web page by default show you the latest content.
+However, "the latest" will be changed later.
+To ensure future readers can see exactly what you see, you can use PermaLink to GitHub, i.e. a link that includes a commit hash (see more on [notes-week-00.md](notes-week-00.md)), which will be resolved to exactly the same version no matter when the future visitors come.
+You can press `y` so the URL in the browser address bar is changed to PermaLink.
+See [official explanation](https://help.github.com/articles/getting-permanent-links-to-files/#press-y-to-permalink-to-a-file-in-a-specific-commit).

 ## Editing environment